israelterrill/LETUPreviewerApp/TestServer/README.txt

+PURPOSE:
+This server serves as a test API for the application.
+Start this after running gulp from the SourceCode directory after following the instructions in Setup.txt.

 OPERATION:
-To use this server, first install http and httpdispatcher npm install http && npm install httpdispatcher
+To use this server, first install http and httpdispatcher:

+npm install http && npm install httpdispatcher